Working with other regulators

 - National Resources Wales

-Offshore major hazard industries (oil and gas) are regulated jointly by us and the Department for Business, Energy and Industrial Strategy.
+Offshore major hazard industries (oil and gas) are regulated jointly by us and the Department for Energy Security and Net Zero.

 Supporting the work of other regulators